watchmanmonitoring/support/README.md

 Restrict to select IP addresses
 ======

-If required, access can be IP restricted to the following IP addresses:
+If required, access can be IP restricted to the following IP address:

 ```
-174.69.156.160/32
 173.230.133.218/32
 ```

-Posted July 2014, subject to change - contact support if required.
-These IP addresses are not related to the function of the Watchman Monitoring service
+Note that this IP address is not related to the function of the Watchman Monitoring service